pradyumnac/Collection/README.md

 Future:
 =========
-Planning for a full desktop software with node webkit inteface.
-The applicate can be bundles and used on multiple platforms
+Planning for a full desktop software with node-webkit inteface.
+The application can be bundled and used on multiple platforms